mike-weiner/display-event-locations-tec/README.md

 * Initial release

 ## Upgrade Notice

+### 3.3.1
+Plugin settings will no longer reset to their default values when you update the plugin or when you reactivate it.
+Sorry about that.
+All files within the master branch of the Github repository and the WordPress Plugin Repository SVN repo have been synchronized.
+The releases being named `wordpress-[version]-display-event-locations-tec.zip` published within the Github `Releases` section have not been affected as they have been accurate.

 ### 3.3
 Today's update continues quality of life improvements to help better your experience while also working to keep our footprint on your installation to a minimum.
 Unnecessary code has been removed.
 Typos continue to be fixed.
 Comments have been simplified.
 Documentation has been reworded for clarity.
 Updated developer contact information and URIs have been put into place. -- As always, if you experience any issues open a support ticket and I'll get you up and running.
 Have a great, productive day!